Sandydesu/node-hapi/README.md

 # Node with Hapi
 This is POC of node with hapi.
-Here we are using Hapi, Mongodb, Node
+Here we are using Hapi, Mongodb, Node, Joi

 ## Requirements
 Node >6